kimschles/secrets-store-demo/tutorial.md

 vault auth enable kubernetes
 ```

-From the tutorial:
-> Configure the Kubernetes authentication method to use the service account token, the location of the Kubernetes host, and its certificate.
+Setup the configuration for Vault to authenticate to Kubernetes by pointing to the issuer, jwt, address of the Kubernetes host and the location of the certificate authority cert.

 ```sh
 vault write auth/kubernetes/config \